flaturtha/NOS/_posts/2016-08-19-applied-principles.md

 Then Conan Doyle began building up a scientific system by which everything might be logically reasoned out.
 Along purely intellectual lines Poe had done that before with M. Dupin.
 Sherlock Holmes was practical and systematic, and where he differed from Dupin was that in consequence of his previous scientific education he possessed a vast fund of exact knowledge from which to draw.

 When he had written twenty-six stories about Sherlock Holmes, Conan Doyle determined that it would be bad policy to continue and decided to put an end to his hero.
 He feared that Holmes was becoming tiresome to others as well as to himself.
 Above all, he was afraid that the public would come to think that he had only one idea and could write only one kind of story.

 Dr. Doyle was in Switzerland at the time.
 One day, while on a walking tour through the country, he came to a waterfall, and immediately saw in it a romantic spot for anyone who wished to meet a spectacular death.
 Then and there he mentally mapped out &quot;The Final Problem,&quot; in which Holmes and Moriarty settled accounts.
 But Holmes&#39;s death, instead of being welcomed, roused indignant protest.

 One lady wrote a letter to the author which began &quot;You beast.&quot;

+<p id="theend">~ The End ~

+<h6 class="btt"><a href="#top">Back to Top</a></h6>